-1. To lay before the meeting the Audited Financial Statements for the financial year ended 30 September 2017 together with the Reports of the Directors and Auditors thereon.
+1. To lay before the meeting the Audited Financial Statements for the financial year ended 30 September 2018 together with the Reports of the Directors and Auditors thereon.
 (Please refer Note 1) 2.
-To approve the payment of the Directors' Fees amounting to RM682,000 for the financial year ended 30 September 2017.
+To approve the payment of the Directors' Fees amounting to RM682,000.00 for the financial year ended 30 September 2018.
 (Ordinary Resolution 1) 3.
-To approve the payment of Directors' remuneration (excluding Directors' Fees) to Non Executive Directors of the Company of an amount up to RM150,000 for the period from 31 January 2017 until the next annual general meeting of the Company held in 2019.
+To approve the payment of Directors' remuneration (excluding Directors' Fees) to Non-Executive Directors of the Company of an amount up to RM130,000.00 for the period from 1 March 2019 until the next Annual General Meeting of the Company held in 2020.
 (Ordinary Resolution 2) 4.
-To approve the aggregate Directors' Fees payable to the Directors of the Company of an amount up to RM682,000 for the financial year ending 30 September 2018.
+To approve the aggregate Directors' Fees payable to the Directors of the Company of an amount up to RM682,000.00 for the financial year ending 30 September 2019.
 (Ordinary Resolution 3) 5.
-To re-elect Mr. Leong Hon Chong, the retiring Director, who retires by rotation and being eligible, offers himself for re-election in accordance with Article 94 of the Company's Articles of Association.
+To re-elect Datuk Ng Peng Hong @ Ng Peng Hay, the retiring Director, who retires by rotation and being eligible, offers himself for re-election in accordance with Article 94 of the Company's Articles of Association.
 (Ordinary Resolution 4) 6.
-To re-elect Y.B.
-Dato' Haji Mohtar Bin Nong, the retiring Director, who retires by rotation and being eligible, offers himself for re-election in accordance with Article 94 of the Company's Articles of Association.
+To re-elect Mr. Huang Sha, the retiring Director, who retires by rotation and being eligible, offers himself for re-election in accordance with Article 94 of the Company's Articles of Association.
 (Ordinary Resolution 5) 7.
-To re-elect Mr. Yang Chong Yaw, Alan, the retiring Director, who retires by rotation and being eligible, offers himself for re-election in accordance with Article 94 of the Company's Articles of Association.
+To re-elect Mr. Yong Peng Tak, the retiring Director, who retires by rotation and being eligible, offers himself for re-election in accordance with Article 94 of the Company's Articles of Association.
 (Ordinary Resolution 6) 8.
-To re-elect Mr. Goh Hoon Leum, the retiring Director, who retires by rotation and being eligible, offers himself for re-election in accordance with Article 94 of the Company's Articles of Association.
+To re-appoint Ms. Huang Yu Fen, who retires and being eligible, offers herself for reappointment in accordance with Article 97 of the Company's Articles of Association.
 (Ordinary Resolution 7) 9.
-To re-appoint Messrs Ong & Wong as Auditors of the Company for the financial year ending 30 September 2018 and to authorize the Directors to deliberate on the Auditors' remuneration.
+To re-appoint Messrs Ong & Wong as Auditors of the Company for the financial year ending 30 September 2019 and to authorise the Directors to deliberate on the Auditors' remuneration.
 (Ordinary Resolution 8)